| |

 integrated full span flaperons will provide

 impressive maneuverability.
+For the

 fuselage we are using the new "L" - cockpit already